 Here is the honest limit.
 The best bedding is passive.
 It can let heat escape, but it cannot actively remove heat or respond when the night warms up.
 On a cool night with light bedding, that is usually enough.
 On a warm night, or for someone who simply runs hot, passive breathability can only do so much.
 Once the surrounding air cannot carry off heat fast enough, even great sheets leave you warm.

-As one of the three systems in the Lumora system, active cooling and phase change inserts handle the heat that breathable bedding alone cannot, especially around the head where warmth accumulates.
-Think of breathable bedding as the foundation and active control as the part that keeps working when the foundation reaches its limit.
+Lumora uses a phase change insert for the heat that breathable bedding alone cannot handle, especially around the head where warmth accumulates.
+Think of breathable bedding as the foundation and the insert as the buffer that keeps the surface calm when the foundation reaches its limit.

 Start with materials that breathe.
 It is the highest value, lowest cost upgrade most people can make.
-Just know where the foundation ends and where active cooling has to take over.
+Just know where the foundation ends and where passive cooling has to take over.

 From Lumora